Skip to content

-You must have heard about Artificial Intelligence (AI) replacing and automating everything, so learning AI is the most important thing in this scenario.
+Artificial Intelligence (AI) is replacing and automating everything, so learning AI is the most important thing in this scenario.

 Let’s break it down step-by-step in simple English so anyone can follow.

-Before learning how to build AI, we must first understand what it means.
+Before learning AI, we must first understand what it means and the real backend behind it.

-AI is when machines do things that normally need human brains, like recognizing faces, understanding language, or playing games.
+AI means when machines start thinking and working like human brains.
 Some AI is simple (like spam filters), and some is super advanced (like ChatGPT or Tesla’s autopilot).

-To work with AI, you need to understand a few basic things.
+To work with AI, you need to understand a few basic things to build foundation.

-You don’t need to be a genius.
-You just have to learn & understand the following basic math.
+You don’t need to be a genius or expert at mathematics to learn AI, you just need to learn & understand the following basic mathematics.

-- Simple algebra e.g.., working with numbers and equations
+1. Simple algebra e.g, working with numbers and equations

-- A little bit of calculus (Just the basics)
+3. A bit of calculus (Just the basics)

 b) Programming

-AI is built using code.
-Start learning Python because it’s beginner-friendly and widely used in building AI.
+Start learning Python as it is used in building AI.
 Python has become the most popular among developers developing machine learning & deep AI models.

 3. Understand Data